Scroll to continue

 Ants: Tiny Creatures, Big Lives

-November 20, 2025 – May 17, 2026, Changing Science Gallery
+November 13, 2025–May 17, 2026, Changing Science Gallery

-Ants: Tiny Creatures, Big Lives will bring visitors eye to eye with nature’s minuscule and marvelous super-insects.
+Ants: Tiny Creatures, Big Lives brings visitors eye to eye with nature’s minuscule and marvelous super-insects.
 For every person on Earth, there are 2.5 million ants.
 These tiny dynamos form societies, construct complex homes, stockpile and cultivate food, and go to war with other colonies.
 Ants: Tiny Creatures, Big Lives zooms in on our ubiquitous insect neighbors, using scaled-up models and macrophotography to provide a close-up view of the miraculous variety of ant body shapes, behaviors and habitats.
 Visitors will also learn about the many ecosystem services that ants provide, ranging from pollinating crops to aerating and improving soil to serving directly as a food staple in some societies.

-An “Ant Architecture” display will showcase the ability of ants to create complex subterranean nests and the ways nests reflect soil type, colony size, and the ecologies of different ant species.
-The display will feature aluminum nest casts created by Walter Tschinkel, Ph.D., the scientist who invented the poured aluminum technique.
+An “Ant Architecture” display showcases the ability of ants to create complex subterranean nests and the ways nests reflect soil type, colony size, and the ecologies of different ant species.
+The display features aluminum nest casts created by Walter Tschinkel, Ph.D., the scientist who invented the poured aluminum technique.
 In this technique, molten aluminum is poured into nests and fills the individual chambers, quickly cooling so that an exact cast of the entire nest can be excavated.
 These nest casts are both aesthetically beautiful and fascinating in their ability to let us see details of nest shape that would otherwise be impossible to visualize.
 Throughout the exhibition, visitors will marvel at large prints of photos illustrating remarkable ant behaviors by world-renowned entomologist Alex Wild, Ph.D., whose photographs have appeared in standalone exhibitions, magazines, books, television programs, and video games.

 During the exhibition, the Bruce Museum will offer an array of exciting events including presentations from real entomologists, an insect-themed Museum Movers class, related films, tours and activities for groups of all ages, and an insect-themed Night at the Museum.